makrai/notes/kitaev2001-reformer-iclr.md

 ICLR 2020 arXiv:2001.04451 [cs.LG]

 * training Transformers can be prohibitively costly, especially on long seqs
-* We introduce two techniques to improve the efficiency of Transformers.
-For
+* We introduce two techniques to improve the efficiency of Transformers
-  * replace dot-product attention by one that uses locality-sensitive hashing, changing its complexity from O(L2) to O(LlogL), where L is the length of the
+  * replace dot-product attention by one that uses locality-sensitive hashing, changing its complexity from O(L2) to O(LlogL)
   * reversible residual layers instead of the standard residuals, which
     * allows storing activations only once in the training process instead of N times, where N is the number of layers